cloudblog004/fantasticfoodies/content/en/posts/1734-recipe-of-homemade-chicken-and-rice-casserole.md

 - "8 oz sour cream"
 - "8 oz shredded cheddar cheese"
 recipeinstructions:
 - "Lay cut chicken in 9x13 casserole dish.
-Arrange about 2-3 inches apart just enough to &#34;fill&#34; the dish.
+Arrange about 2-3 inches apart just enough to *fill* the dish.
 Set aside."
 - "Mix together cooked brown rice, cream of chicken soup, rinsed black beans and sour cream in a medium size bowl."
 - "Cover chicken with rice mixture and bake at 350 degrees for about 30 minutes or until bubbly and the chicken is done."
 - "Turn off oven and sprinkle with cheese and leave in oven for about 5 minutes until cheese is melted.
 Serve."